-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Multi-objective genetic algorithm applied to spectroscopic ellipsometry of organic-inorganic hybrid planar waveguides|
+|Title:||Multi-objective genetic algorithm applied to spectroscopic ellipsometry of organic-inorganic hybrid planar waveguides|

-|authors:||Fernandes, Vasco R.|
+|Author:||Fernandes, Vasco R.|

 Ferreira, Maria R.

-|keywords:||Ellipsometry and polarimetry|
+|Keywords:||Ellipsometry and polarimetry|

-|publisher:||Optical Society of America|
+|Publisher:||Optical Society of America|

-|abstract:||The applicably of multi-objective optimization to ellipsometric data analysis is presented and a method to handle complex ellipsometric problems such as multi sample or multi angle analysis using multi-objective optimization is described.
+|Abstract:||The applicably of multi-objective optimization to ellipsometric data analysis is presented and a method to handle complex ellipsometric problems such as multi sample or multi angle analysis using multi-objective optimization is described.
 The performance of a multi-objective genetic algorithm (MOGA) is tested against a single objective common genetic algorithm (CGA).
 The procedure is applied to the characterization (refractive index and thickness) of planar waveguides intended for the production of optical components prepared sol-gel derived organic-inorganic hybrids, so-called di-ureasils, modified with zirconium tetrapropoxide, Zr(OPr(n))(4) deposited on silica on silicon substrates.
 The results show that for the same initial conditions, MOGA performs better than the CGA, showing a higher success rate in the task of finding the best final solution.
 (C) 2010 Optical Society of America|

-|appears in collections||FIS - Artigos|
+|Appears in Collections:||DFis - Artigos|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.